DCA-Monster/cartesi-grant-proposal/readme.md

 	-   **Deliverable duration**: [x weeks/months]
 	-   **Funds request (USD) for the deliverable**: [$x USD]

-2.  **Cartesi Subgraphs: Standardised Notices Subgraph Indexing Mechanism**
+2.  **Cartesi Subgraphs:  GraphQL API Integration with Postgres DB**

-	-   **Description**: A Graph API tailored for Cartesi indexing "Notices" equipped with customisable parsers and Graph schemas.
-This mechanism mirrors the functionalities of [Subgraph](https://thegraph.com/docs/en/developing/creating-a-subgraph/) and is termed "Cartesi Subgraph."
-While its primary design targets indexing ongoing streams for DCA.Monster, its modular architecture ensures adaptability across diverse use cases.
-Within the Cartesi Subgraph framework, notices are parsed based on dedicated business logic, facilitating streamlined data provisioning for frontend applications via a Graph API, consistent with industry best practices.
+	- **Description**: A GraphQL API built on top of Cartesi Node's native Postgres DB, specifically designed to imitate the functionality of EVM's [Subgraph](https://thegraph.com/docs/en/developing/creating-a-subgraph/).
+This novel implementation introduces a plug-in-like interface for the Postgres DB, bringing the familiar toolset of The Graph subgraphs to developers working with Cartesi.
+By acting as a business logic layer, it processes contract state information into easily consumable data formats for frontends.
+A significant advantage of this approach is replacing the less efficient "Inspect API", ensuring that the GraphQL API remains up-to-date with the latest contract information, analogous to Subgraphs in EVM contracts.
 	- **Features**:
-	    -   Flexible graph schema with configurable parsers, facilitating adaptability to diverse data structures and reusability in any context.
-	    -   Seamless integration into the Cartesi Docker compose infrastructure.
+		- Mimics the familiar toolset of EVM's Subgraphs, enabling a smoother transition for developers to Cartesi.
+		- Provides a high-performance alternative to the Cartesi Inspect API, resolving its inherent limitations.
+		- Seamless plug-in-like  interface  for Cartesi's native Postgres DB.
 	- **Benchmarking**:

-	    -   Prioritizes minimal indexation latency, ensuring its viability in frontend applications without compromising user experience.
+		- Addresses the performance limitations of the Cartesi Inspect API, offering enhanced scalability and real-time data updates.
 	- **Use Cases**:
+		 - Aims to serve as a direct replacement for the Cartesi Inspect API, circumventing its efficiency constraints.
+See Considerations from Cartesi Documentation below.
+		 - Offers frontends a consistently updated source of data, similar to how Subgraphs function  for EVM contracts.

-	    -   Offloads data querying responsibilities from the Cartesi Inspect DApp Rest API, promoting performance efficiency.
+	- **Considerations from Cartesi Documentation**:
-	    -   Simplifies frontend business logic by presenting a ready-to-consume Graph API, streamlining data access and presentation.
+		- **Inspect Server**: Currently suffers from serialization and scalability issues.
+Inspect API calls can impact application efficiency due to its design, which stops new input processing to handle inspect requests.
+		- **Recommendation for Developers**: While the Inspect API is valuable for loading the application state initially, frequent calls should be minimized.
+For regular status updates, the GraphQL API should be leveraged, polling at intervals of around 500ms to maintain frontend synchronization.
-	-   **Deliverable duration**: [x weeks/months]
+	- **Deliverable Duration**: [x weeks/months]
-	-   **Funds request (USD) for the deliverable**: [$x USD]
+	- **Funds Request (USD) for the Deliverable**: [$x USD]

 3.  **AMM: Uniswap V2 Port for Cartesi**